bruor/Apollo_m3u_to_strm/readme.md

 I created this because I couldn't find any tools that would work with Apollo's M3U feeds.
-PR's welcome as there are probably things that could be donea little more sanely.
+PR's welcome as there are probably things that could be done a little more sanely.
-Especially error handling :)
+(Especially error handling)

 You will need to install some additional libraries for this script to run properly.